 Resources for Learning and Research

-The handsome Science & Engineering and recently renovated McHenry libraries house the impressive holdings of UCSC’s University Library—the largest library collection between Santa Barbara and San Jose.
-In more than four decades, the collection has grown from a few shelves of books and a substantial dependence on the libraries of UC Berkeley to more than 2.1 million volumes, nearly 38,700 periodical titles (including online journals), in excess of 483,000 microforms, and more than 437,000 non-print items including films, slides, and audio- and video recordings.
+The handsome Science and Engineering and recently renovated McHenry libraries house the impressive holdings of UCSC’s University Library—the largest library collection between Santa Barbara and San José.
+In nearly five decades, the collection has grown from a few shelves of books and a substantial dependence on the libraries of UC Berkeley to more than 2.2 million volumes, nearly 37,000 periodical titles (including online journals), in excess of 46,000 microforms, and more than 409,000 non-print items including films, slides, and audio- and video recordings.

 Subject selector librarians manage the growth and development of UCSC’s collection and provide in-depth research assistance.

 At the reference desks in both libraries as well as by e-mail and appointment, librarians and reference specialists give individual guidance: general orientation for the newcomer and specialized help for the researcher.
 They assist in the use of a wide range of resources—in print and online—including more than 200 online article databases to which the library subscribes.
-Librarians also offer group instruction: library research workshops and, upon request, specialized instruction to classes in all disciplines.
+Librarians also offer specialized group instruction, upon request, to classes in all disciplines.

 The Reserve service, located at the respective circulation desks, lends copies of assigned class readings on a short-term basis and provides protection for vulnerable circulating materials and heavily used periodicals.